 These three approaches are simple enough, but nearly a quarter of a million workers missed work days as a result of “struck-by” accidents in 2010 alone.
 That’s because these kinds of hazards aren’t necessarily obvious until the accident happens.
 “Out of sight, out of mind.”
 It’s easy to forget the problem is there when nobody’s been hurt yet, and that’s when people act without thinking.

-Several states have laws that prohibit cell phone use while driving, and there’s a good reason for that.
+Several states have distracted driving laws that prohibit cell phone use while driving, and there’s a good reason for that.
 Driving while using a cell phone makes you about four times as likely to be in a car crash.
-Most of those state laws allow drivers to use hands-free systems to keep their conversations going — but the crash statistics are the same whether drivers use a hands-free device or not.
+Most of those state laws allow drivers to use hands-free systems to keep their conversations going—but the crash statistics are the same whether drivers use a hands-free device or not.
 It isn’t the hands that are the problem; it’s the head.
 Drivers trying to maintain a conversation with someone outside the car have even slower reaction times than drunk drivers.

 If driving while using a cell phone is so dangerous, why do so many people do it?
 Once again, the mistake is simply overlooking the danger.
 When the phone rings, you aren’t thinking about crashing; you’re thinking about who might be calling you.